6 Tasks We Automate to Make More Time for Work That Matters

 This one is a nice one.

 We use Slack as our means of team communication.
-We’ve written countless times about why we prefer Slack, with a little Slack review which summarises a lot of the key points.
+We’ve written countless times about why we prefer Slack, including guides to how to use Slack, asynchronous communication, and Slack bots.

-Within Slack we have one channel dedicated to Twitter mentions of our product.
-Any time someone either tags @processstreet or posts a link containing our domain name, their tweet is automatically posted into that channel for us all to see.
+Within Slack we have one channel dedicated to mentions of our product.
+Any time someone either tags Process Street or posts a link containing our domain name, the mention is automatically posted into that channel for us all to see.

 This is a really effective method of being able to understand customer feedback in real time.

-Some articles are always going to be a little more shareable than others, so you would expect ones with broad applicability to receive more mentions on Twitter.
-But sometimes you’ve slaved over a particularly complex niche article and to see someone tweet about it with a positive caption is a great feeling.
+Some articles are always going to be a little more shareable than others, so you would expect ones with broad applicability to receive more mentions.
+But sometimes you’ve slaved over a particularly complex niche article and to see someone post about it with a positive caption is a great feeling.

 It’s only a little thing, of course.
 But it’s a really good tool for boosting morale while also getting feedback on content or product performance.